 In 2015, the FDA first warned that patients taking Invokana may be at risk of high blood acid levels after receiving an unusually high number of complaints.

-Then, in June, the agency strengthened warnings for Invokana and Farxiga to advise patients and doctors of the risk for kidney injury.
+Then, in June, the agency strengthened warnings for Invokana side effects to advise patients and doctors of the risk for kidney injury.

 The warnings came after the FDA received over 100 reports of patients suffering kidney damage while using the drugs between 2013 and 2015, most of which occurred soon after they began treatment.